Home Tutorials Training Consulting Books Company Contact us

 3. Rules of writing regular expressions

-The following description is an overview of available meta characters which can be used in regular expressions.
+The following description is an overview of available meta characters that can be used in regular expressions.
 This chapter is supposed to be a references for the different regex elements.

 3.1.
 Common matching symbols